-Eric Tabarly never managed to win the Whitbread, but the tough, tight-lipped Frenchman certainly left a mark on the race, inspiring generations of sailors with his offshore exploits and his determination to fight for victory until well into his sixties.
+Eric Tabarly never managed to win The Whitbread, but the tough, tight-lipped Frenchman certainly left a mark on the race, inspiring generations of sailors with his offshore exploits and his determination to fight for victory until well into his sixties.

 The former naval officer, who fought in the Indo-China war as a pilot, first made his mark in 1964, when he won, in Pen Duick II, the Singlehanded Transatlantic Race from Plymouth to Newport, Rhode Island, beating the winner of the first race, Sir Francis Chichester, by nearly three days.

-In 1981-82, he was back for a rather uneventful campaign on Euromarché and again four years later, sailing under a Belgian flag on the 83-foot Côte d’Or.
+In 1981-82, he was back for a rather uneventful campaign on Euromarché and again four years later, sailing under a Belgian flag on the 83’maxi, Côte d’Or.
 Tabarly was 62 when he took over as skipper of La Poste at the end of Leg 2 in the 1993-94 race.

 His leadership pulled the crew together and they finished in third place in the maxi class.
 Utterly fearless, Tabarly was also a fine tactician whose purity of purpose coincided with the French love affair with sailing.
-It was a national tragedy when his death was announced; he had been knocked overboard while sailing to Scotland on board the first Pen Duick in 1998 for its centenary celebrations.
+It was a national tragedy when his death was announced; he had been knocked overboard while sailing to Scotland onboard the first Pen Duick in 1998 for its centenary celebrations.
 He was 66.